 ARFO-2a

 The large-format Soviet camera ARFO-2a was produced from 1933 to 1938.
-This camera has practically no differences from the ARFO-2 camera.
+This camera has practically no differences from the ARFO-2 model.

 ARFO-2a Specifications